yuhsiangl/hw-data_packer/README.md

 Methods:
 - `pack(str)`: Realize that the 26 letters 'a'-'z' don't need to use all the bits available in a UTF-8 character.
 You can use this to compress a string by packing the bits of each character together:
   - take each letter of `str`, convert it to a number from 0-25
-  - take the bits of each number have created and *shift* them appropriately so you can use the binary *AND* operation to put them together into a single number called `packed`
+  - take the bits of each number have created and *shift* them appropriately, and use a binary operation to pack them together into a single Fixnum called `packed`
-- `unpack(packed)`: Reverse the process above
+- `unpack(packed)`: Reverse the process above by accepting a packed Fixnum and returning the reproduced String

 ## Coding rules
 - Do not use any external libraries (gems)